 A True Crowd Pleaser: Paneer Makhni

-Simply translated – “paneer” is “cottage cheese” and “makhni” is “made of butter or buttery”.
-So it’s as sinful and delicious, as the name.
-Cottage cheese in rich tomato gravy, with indulgent amount of butter, traditionally.
+Simply translated, “paneer” is “cottage cheese” and “makhni” is “made of butter or buttery”.
+It’s as sinful and delicious as the name.

 The beautiful garden of the resort was glistening with the golden lighting.
 The drinks were getting mixed flamboyantly, the pretty ladies were elegantly showing off their solitaires and the music was trying to find its audience.
 As the party was getting warmed up, the sublime quietness couldn’t be mistaken.